huggingface/nanotron/docs/docs.md

    The motivations are the following:
    - When training, one spends a LOT more time `saving` checkpoints than loading.
 In doing so, having the fastest saving mechanism helps.
 Consequently not having any distributed communication/locking will help this.
    - Random states are not so easily reconcilable.
 Given random states for two seperate processes when we have TP=2, it's not obvious what should be the random state if we set to TP=1.
  - Optimizer states are aligned with parameters.
-It's usually the case where for each parameter you can define a optimizer state.
+It's usually the case where for each parameter you can define an optimizer state.
 But that's a limitation on the current serialization format.

  # Current restrictions:

 - `nn.Module` inside PipelineBlocks have to return a `Dict[str,torch.Tensor]` or `torch.Tensor`.
-- No conditional flow on top of pipeline, or at least making sure that all the process within a data parallel rank are performing the same sequence of operations:
+- No conditional flow on top of pipeline, or at least making sure that all the processes within a data parallel rank are performing the same sequence of operations:
   - First all but one process will be things on `TensorPointer` which would make input dependent control flow quite hard.
   - Second if you were to have input dependent control flow, causing two processes within a single data parallel rank to be different, then you might end up with weird communication issues.